Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Specific assets: a wind turbine, a PV plant, a transformer — predict wear and failures.

-• Market and dispatch: optimise generation/demand with models integrating prices, weather, asset state.
+• Market and dispatch: optimise generation and demand with models integrating prices, weather, and asset state.

-All three share: sensors → model → operational decisions.
-What changes is detail level and update frequency.
+All three share the same flow: sensors → model → operational decisions.
+What varies is detail level and update frequency.

 Grid Twins

-Grid operators (TSOs like Red Eléctrica in Spain, REE, or other Europeans) are building twins of their whole network:
+Grid operators (TSOs like Red Eléctrica in Spain or European equivalents) are building twins of their whole infrastructure:

-• Real-time state of each substation, line, transformer.
+• Real-time state of every substation, line, and transformer.

-• “What if” simulation: if this line falls, how does flow reroute? does it hold?
+• “What if” simulation: if this line fails, how does flow reroute? does the system hold?

-• Contingency planning: rehearsing thousands of scenarios to be prepared.
+• Contingency planning: rehearsing thousands of scenarios to prepare for failures.

 • Renewable integration: with variable generation (wind, sun), the twin helps predict balance.